Many people mistakenly think that they can avoid taxes with offshore accounts.

-Bottom line, banking secrecy no longer exists.
-Information-sharing agreements now dominate the banking world and have made “hiding” anything offshore much more difficult.
+The bottom line, banking secrecy no longer exists.
+Tax avoidance with an offshore bank account is a thing of the past.
+Information-sharing agreements now dominate the banking world and have made “hiding money” offshore much more difficult.

-When it comes to taxation, you are subject to the tax laws that govern your country of citizenship, your country of residence, or sometimes both (depending on which country you are from).
+When it comes to taxation, you are subject to the tax law that governs your country of citizenship, your country of residence, or sometimes both (depending on which country you are from).
 So, as always, speak with a qualified tax advisor and accountant to make sure you are fully compliant and reporting properly.

-Now, let’s talk about some of the ways that you can legally reduce your taxes as an individual.
+Now, let’s talk about some of the ways that you can legally reduce your taxes as a foreign non-resident individual.

 The easiest option is to obtain tax residency in a no-tax or low-tax jurisdiction.
 The best residency options for you will depend on your country of citizenship.

-For example, if a citizen and resident of Mexico obtains permanent residency in Panama, he will be subject to the tax laws of Panama.
+For example, if a citizen and resident of Mexico obtain permanent residency in Panama, he will be subject to the tax laws of Panama.

-Depending on where you are currently a citizen and resident, how you go about acquiring your new tax residency will vary.
-Here are two examples:
+Note: Depending on where you are currently a citizen and resident, how you go about acquiring your new tax residency will vary.